 Previous Student Spotlights

-You may read more about Michael Foy Armstead in the article "Student Takes Second Place in State Competition" which can be found here.
+You may read more about Michael Foy Armstead in the article "Student Takes Second Place in State Competition" linked below.

 Tara-Yesomi Wenegieme, a biological sciences major at Wright State, wants to become a doctor and conduct research, possibly in pathology.